 The first step in the State Trooper Recruit / Lateral hiring process is to register to take the in-person written test with Public Safety Testing.
 All applicants must successfully pass the written test (Law Enforcement Officer Exam) through www.publicsafetytesting.com BEFORE applying on Workplace Alaska.
 For more information on the test, testing fees, upcoming testing dates, and to register to take the test, go to www.publicsafetytesting.com.
 After you register for the written test, study materials will be provided to you electronically.
 Additional study materials are available for purchase through www.publicsafetytesting.com.

-Alaska Applicants, the in-person written test is scheduled for July 28, 2016 in Anchorage, July 29 in Fairbanks, July 19 in Kotzebue, July 21 in Ketchikan, and July 27 in Bethel at the following locations and times:
+Alaska Applicants, the in-person written test is scheduled for Aug 18, 2016 in Anchorage, Aug 26 in Fairbanks, and Aug 18 in Soldotna at the following locations and times:

 9:00 AM at the Alaska Bureau of Investigation, 5500 E Tudor Rd, Anchorage AK